SirArkimedes/CIS310/README.md

 # Assignments for CIS310
-Database Management System I - CIS 310 Wednesday 6:00 - 8:15
+Database Management System I
+CIS 310 Wednesday 6:00 - 8:15
+Fall 2016 Semester

+Includes all assignments that were given out over the course of the class.

 ## Grades for assignments
 Grades for assignments included in this repository are: